pilotmoon/PopClip-Extensions/README-beta.md

 ### Shell Script actions

-An Shell Script action is defined by the presence of a `shell script file` field, with an optional `script interpreter` field, as follows:
+A Shell Script action is defined by the presence of a `shell script file` field, with an optional `script interpreter` field, as follows:

 |Key|Type|Description|
 |---|----|-----|
 |`shell script file`|String (required)|The name of the shell script file to invoke.
 The file must exist in the extension's package.
 By default, the script is executed using `/bin/sh`.
 To use other scripting runtimes, either define a `script interpreter` or set the script's executable bit and include a shebang (e.g. `#!/usr/bin/env ruby`) at the top of the file.|
 |`script interpreter`|String (optional)|Specify the interpreter to use for `shell script file`.
 For example `ruby`.
 PopClip will look for the named executable in the `PATH` of the user's default shell.
 Alternatively, you can specify the absolute path (starting with `/`).

 The the current working directory will be set to the package directory.
 Within the script, access the selected text as `$POPCLIP_TEXT`, and other variables as described in [Script Fields](#script-fields).
-You can return a value from the script and have PopClip act upon it by defining an `after` key.
-See [Example Shell Script File](#example-shell-script-file).

-You can output a string to the standard output, and PopClip will act upon it if you have defined an `after` key.
+You can output a string to the standard output and have PopClip act upon it by defining an `after` key.
 For returning errors, see [Indicating Errors](#indicating-errors).

 #### Example Shell Script Files